ORIGIN STORY

 Chiroso

 A Colombian cultivar with long beans.
-It's known for being bright and floral
+Bright, floral, and expressive in cup.

 Java

-A variety from Indonesia known for its long beans and being delicate and sweet.
+A variety from Indonesia known for its long beans, which are delicate and sweet.

 COFFEE CHERRY